Eastern Zhejiang Canal: Layout

-The west end of the Eastern Zhejiang Canal is Xixing Street, Binjiang District, Hangzhou City.
-After passing Xixing, entering Xiaoshan District, following by Qianqing town, Keqiao District, the canal crosses the old Qianqing River.
+The west end of the Eastern Zhejiang Canal is Xixing in Hangzhou's Binjiang District.
+After passing Xixing, entering Xiaoshan District, following by Qianqing, Keqiao District, the canal crosses the old Qianqing River.
 The canal then goes southeast, entering Yuecheng District and lies across Cao'e River.
-The section ranging from Xixing to Cao'e is also known as “Shao Shao Canal”.
-After passing the Cao'e River, the canal enters Shangyu District, and diverges to two branches.
-From Shangyantou, east side of Cao'e River, to Caoshu Bridge in Yuyao City, the northern branch (a.k.a.
-Yuyu Canal) connects Yao River.
-From Cao'e River to Tongming Dam, the southern branch (a.k.a.
-Forty Mile River) flows into Yao River and runs parallel to Houxin River and Shibali River.
+The section ranging from Xixing to Cao'e is also known as the Shaoshao Canal.
+After passing the Cao'e River, the canal enters Shangyu District and diverges to two branches.
+From Shangyantou on the east side of Cao'e River to Caoshu Bridge in Yuyao.
+The northerly Yuyu Canal connects it to the Yao River.
+From Cao'e River to Tongming Dam, the southerly branch known as the Forty Mile River flows into the Yao River and runs parallel to the Houxin and Shibali Rivers.
 The main stem of the canal then enters the natural river.
-The tributary developed in Zhangting town is named Ci River, and the branch formed in Gaoqiao Town, Ningbo City is called Xitang River.

-After passing Yao River and Fenghua River, the two tributaries meet at Sanjiangkou area, Ningbo City and create the Yong River.
-The confluence flows into the East China Sea from the east side of Zhaobaoshan area in Zhenhai District.
-From west to east, Ci River divides at the south side of Ci City (this section is known as Shazi Port), connecting Yao River at Xiaoxi Dam.
-After passing Huazi Gate, the Ci River is called Zhongda River, and enters Zhenhai District from Jiangbei District, finally flowing into the Yong River.
-The Xitang river travels eastward to Wangjing Gate in Ningbo old town, meeting the moat and water system in the old town, and links to Fenghua River.
-The design of the parallel inner and outer tributaries is meant to avoid the influence of tides from the outer tributary, and causes the flow to abandon the meander and to continue straight downslope.
+The tributary developed in Zhangting is named the Ci River, and the branch formed in Gaoqiao in Ningbo is called the Xitang River.
+After passing the Yao and Fenghua Rivers, the two tributaries meet at Sanjiangkou area in Ningbo and create the Yong River.
+The confluence flows into the East China Sea from the east side of Zhaobaoshan in Zhenhai District.
+From west to east, the Ci River divides at Shazigang, the south side of Cicheng, connecting with the Yao River at the Xiaoxi Dam.
+After passing Huazi Gate, the Ci River is called the Zhongda River and enters Zhenhai District from Jiangbei District, finally flowing into the Yong River.
+The Xitang river travels eastward to Wangjing Gate in Ningbo, meeting the moat and water system in its old town and links to Fenghua River.
+The design of the parallel inner and outer tributaries is meant to avoid the influence of tides from the outer tributary and causes the flow to cease meandering and to continue straight downstream.